Azure/azure-sdk-for-python/sdk/core/azure-core/README.md

     def set_bytes_body(self, data):
         """Set generic bytes as the body of the request."""

+    def set_multipart_mixed(self, *requests, **kwargs):
+        """Set requests for a multipart/mixed body.
+        Optionally apply "policies" in kwargs to each request.
+        """
 ```

 The HttpResponse object on the other hand will generally have a transport-specific derivative.